-Star Lab is a team of innovative, cyber security experts and engineers delivering cyber-resilient solutions for security-conscious customers.
+Star Lab is a team of innovative software engineers and cybersecurity experts who develop and deploy cyber-resilient computing solutions for security-conscious customers.

-We enable customers to successfully meet their cybersecurity needs and requirements through high-quality products and capabilities.
+We enable customers to successfully meet their operational cybersecurity needs and requirements through high-quality products and capabilities.

-The company is headquartered in Washington, DC with additional offices in Huntsville AL, Fort Collins CO, and San Antonio TX.
+The company is headquartered in Washington, DC with additional offices in Huntsville, AL and San Antonio, TX.

 Founder & CEO

 Irby Thompson is an industry leader in complex systems security R&D, with an outstanding track record of security product development and deployment across both government and commercial markets.
 Prior to founding Star Lab, Irby spent 10 years at Lockheed Martin, Raytheon, and Pikewerks – focused on the R&D of offensive and defensive technologies for computer network operations, technology protection, and insider threat.
 Irby also spent 7 years as the product manager and deployment architect for Electronic Armor, an advanced software protection and anti-tamper solution designed to protect critical military technologies from both physical and cyber attacks.

 Irby has a technical background in computer science and cyber security – especially offensive reverse engineering and defensive anti-tamper, and is a recognized leader in the field, speaking at security conferences such as Blackhat and Defcon.
 He also has significant tech startup experience, having spent 7 years as the Chief Operations Officer for Pikewerks, a company he helped grow from the initial 4 employees through eventual acquisition by Raytheon.
 Irby holds a Bachelors degree in Computer Science, Math, and Management of Technology from Vanderbilt University and a Masters degree in Information Security from Georgia Tech.